 This is a deviation from AP Style.

-Use this abbreviation for European Union, with periods, in headlines and on second reference.
+Use E.U. as an abbreviation for European Union, with periods, in headlines and on second reference.

 Consistent references to global entities ensure reader clarity.